Washington DC Medicaid Definition

 3) Regular Medicaid / Aged, Blind and Disabled (ABD) – this is an entitlement program, which means as long as eligibility requirements are met, one will receive assistance.
 Benefits are provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Washington DC Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Washington DC Medicaid program.
+Alternatively, persons can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible in the District of Columbia.
 More.

 |2019 Washington DC Medicaid Long Term Care Eligibility for Seniors|